 I have been hunting for a new bed for Harrison in the trailer.
 He is currently playing on and sleeping on the Nugget Couch.
 So, off to IKEA I go hunting for something that is kid and fifth-wheel space friendly.
-I did find an ottoman that seems to be perfect, but getting it to us is our next step (and in the times of COVID-19 getting anything from anywhere can be a long process).
+I did find an ottoman that seems to be perfect, but getting it to us is our next step.
+(In the times of COVID-19 getting anything from anywhere can be a long process).
+Also, I promise this leads me to Instant Pot Swedish Meatloaf… lol

-We do have some pretty big (and challenging) updates to the trailer that are coming with the goal to get us a bit more space and a nice corner of the trailer where both Dave and I can work as right now I am in the back “bed/office” space with a camping table.
+We do have some pretty big (and challenging) updates to the trailer that are coming.
+As always, the goal to get us a bit more space and a nice corner of the trailer where both Dave and I can work.
+Right now I am in the back “bed/office” space with a camping table.
 It’s not terrible, I am pretty comfortable back there — it would just be nice to have an official desk.

 Having a specific space for work will also ensure that the kiddos are not crawling all over us while we are trying to work.
 It also will put us both up against a window while working which makes me SUPER excited about.
 The ottoman I picked out will be perfect to sit on as I work, and then used to put our feet up at night.
 From there, it will be Harrison’s bed!